 This can also make the penalties for spam very harsh compared to other penalty types since spam content is considered to be a major breach of Google’s expectations.

-If your site is built around spam content or uses it as a core SEO tool, then this is something you need to change immediately.
+If your site is built around spam content or uses it as a core SEO tool, then this is something you need to change immediately, especially if you’re in the online grocery business.

 While spam can be effective for both SEO purposes and drawing in organic traffic, this only happens until Google notices the spam and makes your rankings crumble out from underneath you.